-Anxiety disorders like generalized anxiety disorder, panic disorder, specific phobias, social anxiety disorder, and related conditions continue to wreak havoc on the lives of men and women throughout the United States.
+Anxiety disorders like generalized anxiety disorder, panic disorder, specific phobias, social anxiety disorder, and related conditions continue to wreak havoc on the lives of individuals throughout the United States.
 Sadly, anxiety can dramatically impact an individual’s physical, mental, emotional, and social wellbeing.
-When a person who has an eating disorder also experiences a co-occurring mental health disorder, such as anxiety, that individual can suffer a myriad of additional issues that can impact the way in which he or she functions on a regular basis.
+When a person who has an eating disorder also experiences a co-occurring mental health disorder, such as anxiety, that individual can suffer a myriad of additional issues that can impact the way in which they function on a regular basis.
 Thankfully, relief from these disorders can be found at professional treatment and rehab centers specializing in eating disorders and co-occurring generalized anxiety disorder.

 Watching a loved one who is suffering from an eating disorder can be tremendously upsetting.
-When that same loved one is also battling anxiety as a co-occurring condition to their eating disorder, watching him or her spiral out of control can be even more saddening.
-If you have a loved one who is grappling with this condition, it is likely that you feel depleted of ways to try and help him or her.
-Even though you might be feeling defeated, there are a number of things that you can do to help him or her obtain the treatment and rehab from a professional center for eating disorders and anxiety that he or she needs to regain positive health.
+When that same loved one is also battling anxiety as a co-occurring condition to their eating disorder, watching them spiral out of control can be even more saddening.
+If you have a loved one who is grappling with this condition, it is likely that you feel depleted of ways to try and help them.
+Even though you might be feeling defeated, there are a number of things that you can do to help them obtain the treatment and rehab from a professional center for eating disorders and anxiety that they need to regain positive health.

 For starters, the most important thing you can do is learn as much as you can about eating disorders (specifically the type that your loved one is dealing with).
 Find out what can cause them, what effects they produce, and what behaviors your loved one might display.
 Spend some time educating yourself about anxiety as well, and research how eating disorders and anxiety can exist simultaneously with one another.
 The more you know, the more helpful you will be for your loved one.

 Speak to your loved one about your concerns.
-Do so by approaching him or her non-judgmentally, and in a supportive, loving manner.
-Explain your fears about his or her condition, express your desire to help and support him or her, and let him or her know that you will be there during his or her transition into treatment and rehab at a professional center for eating disorders and anxiety.
+Do so by approaching them non-judgmentally, and in a supportive, loving manner.
+Explain your fears about their condition, express your desire to help and support them, and let them know that you will be there during their transition into treatment and rehab at a professional center for eating disorders and anxiety.

 Locate treatment and rehab centers that address eating disorders and co-occurring conditions, such as anxiety.
 Reach out to these treatment and rehab centers to find out more about how they treat these conditions, what kind of living accommodations they provide, and how they can help your loved one.
 By doing this, you can be prepared to take action when your loved one comes to you for help.

-As soon as your loved one has started his or her treatment and rehab at his or her chosen center for eating disorders and anxiety, continue to show your support by visiting, helping carry out duties on the home front, and checking in with him or her on how treatment is going.
+As soon as your loved one has started treatment and rehab at their chosen center for eating disorders and anxiety, continue to show your support by visiting, helping carry out duties on the home front, and checking in with them on how treatment is going.
 Showing your support is critical at this time.

-Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to men and women who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as anxiety.
-Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the men and women who engage in treatment and rehab at our center for eating disorders and anxiety with us can succeed in discovering a renewed life of wellness.
+Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to individuals who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as anxiety.
+Situated in a serene, wooded setting, Carolina House offers clients of any gender, age 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
+We hold ourselves to a standard of excellence in the care we deliver so that clients who engage in treatment and rehab at our center for eating disorders and anxiety with us can succeed in discovering a renewed life of wellness.

 Medication management: When individuals are battling symptoms of a co-occurring mental health condition like anxiety, the use of certain medications may be recommended in order to help alleviate some of their distress.
 Clients at our treatment and rehab center for eating disorders and anxiety have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.